 Walnut husks are extremely high in tannins, which are bitter in flavor.
 The longer the hull stays on the walnut, the more bitter the nut inside is likely to be.
 In the book “The Resilient Gardener”, the author notes how she was able to gather and use nuts in her area that others avoided “because they were too bitter”.
 By gathering promptly as they fell, hulling immediately and curing, she quickly had a stockpile of free, delicious nuts.

 As we sort nuts, we set aside any that have stuck-on blackened hulls, along with undersized nuts and damaged nuts, for animal consumption.
-(They don't seem to mind the bitter flavor.)
-Our chickens LOVE walnuts.
-Moldy nuts are discarded.
+(The chickens don't seem to mind the bitter flavor.)
+Our chickens LOVE walnuts, and the walnut shells act as grit.

 Walnut Harvesting Tools